treadyaparna/tariff-comparison/README.md

 - Generate a new DTO class within `Services/Clients/TariffProviders/DataTransferObjects` to encapsulate tariff details.
 - Modify the `match()` method within `TariffDTOFactory` to incorporate the new DTO class for mapping tariff details.
-- Develop a new class that implements the `TariffInterface`.
+- Develop a new class that implements the `TariffStrategyInterface`.
 - Implement the `supports` method to verify if the tariff type is supported by the class.
 - Implement the `calculateAnnualCost` method to determine the annual cost based on the tariff details and user consumption.
 - Register the new tariff class within the `TariffComparisonServiceProvider` to enable its usage within the system.

-By adhering to these steps and leveraging the strategy design pattern, to enhance the system's flexibility to seamlessly integrate various tariffs.
+By adhering to these steps and leveraging the **strategy design pattern**, I aim to enhance the system's flexibility to seamlessly integrate various tariffs.
+This approach ensures that the system can accommodate _new tariffs with minimal changes and maintain a high level of extensibility_.
+The only code changes required will be in the factory and provider, not in any service class.